-Alicante, or Alicant in Valencian, is the thriving capital of the province of Alicante within the Valencian Community.
+Alicante, or Alicant in Valencian language, is the thriving capital of the province of Alicante within the Valencian Community.
 About 750.000 people live, work and relax in the Alicante metropolitan area.

-Some 3000 years ago small Greek
+Some 3000 years ago a small Greek

 trading post was setup near what is now Alicante.

 later the Romans captured Akra Leuka, renamed it Lucentum and ruled for the next 700 years.

 Under Moorish rule Lucentum got its

 present name, Alicante, meaning city of lights.
-The Santa Barbara castle high on Mount Benacantil has its roots in this
+The Santa Barbara castle high on Mount Benacantil has its solid roots in this

 From the 13th century onwards Alicante followed the often bloody ups and downs of Spain's history.

 the crown is the year round pleasant climate, complemented by perfect sandy beaches in and around town that can be easily reached

 by a convenient tram system.
 No wonder that since the 1960's tourism has grown into one of the main economic pillars.

-In the Holy Week or Semana Santa the brotherhoods, called Gloriosa Hermandad, perform age-old processions carrying huge
+In the Holy Week or Semana Santa the brotherhoods, called Gloriosa Hermandad, perform age-old processions, carrying huge

 and heavy religious floats through the old town's narrow streets.